 DISCUSSION

 The present study sought to describe the overall trends in the implementation of on-street cycling infrastructure across Vancouver, Calgary, and Toronto from 2009 to 2022.
-By leveraging standardized criteria for classifying cycling infrastructure, this work allowed for an effective comparison of trends and classifications between municipalities.
-Overall, a consistent trajectory of cycling network growth occurred in all three cities, with a marked shift towards protected cycling infrastructure.
-More recently, the onset of the COVID-19 pandemic revealed a divergence in municipal responses, with increased rates of infrastructure installations in Toronto and Calgary.
+By using standardized criteria for classifying cycling infrastructure and leveraging street view imagery services, this work allowed for a comparison of trends and classifications between municipalities.
+Overall, a consistent increase of cycling network growth occurred in all three cities, with a shift towards protected cycling infrastructure.
+More recently, the onset of the COVID-19 pandemic revealed a divergence in municipal responses, with increased rates of infrastructure installations in Toronto and Calgary as opposed to….
 In addition to new installations, Toronto also prioritized the upgrading of existing infrastructure, with 9% of its current network of dedicated cycling routes being upgraded during this time.
-In contrast, Vancouver’s change in cycling infrastructure was consistent with changes seen prior to the pandemic, likely attributed to an already extensive network of cycling routes and numerous local roadways.
+In contrast, Vancouver’s change in cycling infrastructure was consistent with changes seen prior to the pandemic.

+This belongs in the new paragraph., likely attributed to an already extensive network of cycling routes and numerous local roadways.